Ornamental Grasses for Sale Onine

 Ornamental grass comes in various colors, sizes, and types, all united by its vertical nature and slender blades.
 Varieties we offer at Garden Goods Direct include:

 - Dwarf Pampas Grass: Cortaderia selloana pumila, is a hardy pampas grass that blooms from early spring to the summer.
-They produce ivory plumes on top of long white spires and are easy to grow plants that can survive in most North American growing zones.
+They produce ivory plumes on top of long white spires and are easy-to-grow plants that can survive in most North American growing zones.
 If you're looking for an ornamental grass that works in smaller gardens, is drought-tolerant, cold hardy, and deer resistant, Dwarf Pampas grass is the best option for you.

-- Juncus Effusus: Juncus effusus, also known as the common rush, is an ornamental that grows in the United States in moist to wet soil conditions and full sun.
+- Juncus Effusus: Juncus effusus, also known as the common rush, is an ornamental that grows in the United States in moist to wet soil conditions and under full sun.
 We recommend you plant these garden plants near the edge of a pond or water garden.
 You must keep this moisture-loving grass in consistently moist soil conditions.
-With a spread of two to four feet, this plant is an excellent choice if you're looking to add texture to your garden, especially a water garden in boggy areas.
+With a spread of two to four feet, this plant is an excellent choice if you're looking to add texture to your garden, especially in a water garden in boggy areas.

 - Mexican Feather Reed: Mexican Feathergrass is a feathery ornamental that grows best in full sun and well-draining soil.
 This grass produces white flower heads and grows an average of two feet tall.
 Try planting Mexican feather grass in your landscape to provide excellent texture contrast.
 Their growing season is early spring, and they are classified as drought-tolerant.
-This grass can be identified as invasive plants.
+This grass can be identified as an invasive plant.

-- Miscanthus: Miscanthus sinensis, comes in several colors, all with a silver-gray appearance.
+- Miscanthus: Miscanthus Sinensis, comes in several colors, all with a silver-gray appearance.
 These plants have a growing season of mid to late summer and thrive in full sun.
 At Garden Goods Direct, we sell many varieties of this easy-to-grow ornamental, including Little Zebra, Morning Light Maiden, Yaku Jima, and many more.

 - Pennisetum Hameln: Pennisetum Hameln fountain grass is ornamental with silver-yellow flowers and spread over two feet wide.
 This warm-season grass is easy to grow and adds a finely textured grass option to any landscape.
 The best place to plant your Pennisetum alopecuroides is in well-draining soil.
 Your ornamental grass can thrive in many lighting conditions, including part shade, light shade, and full sun.

-- Pink Muhly Grass: A pop of pink flowers, Muhly Grass is colorful ornamental grass that adds depth and color to your garden.
+- Pink Muhly Grass: A pop of pink flowers, Muhly Grass is a colorful ornamental grass that adds depth and color to your garden.
 Growing over four feet tall on average- this highly resistant grass is a good choice for most landscapes and areas that need a lovely spray of color.
 Their growing season begins in the early spring, and these drought-tolerant, fast-growing grasses will produce beautiful pink plumes in your garden!
 Plant them in well-draining soil and full sunlight areas of your garden.